- What towns do you deliver to?

 • When should I use oxygen?

 Research suggests that the more you use it, the better.
-Using it for 2-5 minutes won’t give much of a benefit.
-We recommend 30-45 minutes at a time.
+Using it for 2-5 minutes (store bought cans) won’t give much of a benefit.
+We recommend 30-45 minutes at a time a few times a day.
 For example, grab a book, check some e-mails or watch a movie while having some oxygen.
 The easiest, most convenient and most effective way is to use the oxygen while you are sleeping.

 • Can I use Oxygen with my CPAP machine?

 Yes.
-We have an attachment that will allow you to connect oxygen to your CPAP.
+We have an attachment that will allow you to connect oxygen to your CPAP machines.
 Always consult your doctor to ensure it is the right thing to do.

 • When will I be billed for the oxygen?